About Saline Breast Implants

 Now that silicone breast implants are an option, patients often compare the characteristics of both implant types to decide which is more natural.
 The common concerns about saline implants are:

 - Rippling: in women with thinner breast tissue, visible rippling is more likely with saline implants

 - Less natural feel: saline implants have a firmer feel than silicone

 We take all the necessary precautions to minimize the risk of visible implant rippling.
 Filling implants to the proper specifications is very important in this regard.
 Concerns about a natural look and feel can often be addressed by placing the implants in a submuscular position draped below your existing breast tissue.

 Dr. Branman has years of experience performing breast augmentation with saline implants.
-To learn more about the advantages and disadvantages of each type, contact us to schedule a free consultation.
+To learn more about the advantages and disadvantages of each type, contact us to schedule a consultation.